Full contributor guidelines

 - For engineering case studies, be sure to include who, what, when, where, the timeline of the project, how much it cost and how it was paid for, why it was done.

-- For Consulting-Specifying Engineer, include post-occupancy performance data such as datalogger readings, meter readings, and utility bills.
+- For Consulting-Specifying Engineer, include 1 year of post-occupancy performance data such as datalogger readings, meter readings, and utility bills.

 - Include information about the bylined author, such as their title and a three-sentence bio.

 - The availability of photos or other illustrative materials should be explained or samples provided (no high-resolution files via e-mail, please).